-The Physical Environment Analysis Network is increasing the value of key environmental datasets by working across government to link them with social and economic data.
-PEAN will enable faster and more comprehensive responses to current policy issues, such as building community resilience to natural disasters, links between urban environmental quality and heath and the effects of changing energy prices on businesses and regional communities.
-This will also allow a better understanding of the interactions between all aspects of the environment, infrastructure and other social and economic policies and trends.
+The Physical Environment Analysis Network increased the value of key environmental datasets by working across government to link them with social and economic data.
+PEAN enabled faster and more comprehensive responses to current policy issues, such as building community resilience to natural disasters, links between urban environmental quality and health and the effects of changing energy prices on businesses and regional communities.
+It allowed a better understanding of the interactions between all aspects of the environment, infrastructure and other social and economic policies and trends.

-The Department of the Environment and Energy leads the unit.
-The network includes the Australian Bureau of Agriculture and Resource Economics and Sciences; Australian Bureau of Statistics; Bureau of Meteorology; CSIRO (including Data61); Department of Agriculture and Geoscience Australia.
-Other agencies engaged by PEAN to advise on projects includes the Australian Trade and Investment Commission; Bureau of Infrastructure; Transport and Regional Economics; Clean Energy Regulator; Department of Home Affairs; Department of Industry, Innovation and Science; Department of Infrastructure; Regional Development and Cities; Department of the Prime Minister and Cabinet; and the Murray-Darling Basin Authority.
+The Department of Agriculture, Water and the Environment led the unit.
+The network included the Australian Bureau of Agriculture and Resource Economics and Sciences; Australian Bureau of Statistics; Bureau of Meteorology; CSIRO (including Data61); and Geoscience Australia.
+Other agencies engaged by PEAN to advise on projects included the Australian Trade and Investment Commission; Bureau of Infrastructure; Transport and Regional Economics; Clean Energy Regulator; Department of Home Affairs; Department of Industry, Science, Energy and Resources; Department of Infrastructure; Regional Development and Cities; Department of the Prime Minister and Cabinet; and the Murray-Darling Basin Authority.

-In 2019-20, the unit is undertaking the following analytical projects:
+In 2019-20, the unit undertook the following analytical projects:

 - Reducing life lost from heatwaves ($465,000)

 - Industrial energy productivity: to what extent is there a gap between frontier and laggard firms? ($150,000)

 - Effects of drought on Australian farms ($300,00)